margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Love moves us to pause, and stop reacting.
 Love moves us to apologize.
 Love moves us to understand someone who is different, and really listen.

-## A New Day ##
-It's a new day.
-Open your window to the sunlight.
-Take a deep breath and smile.
-Welcome humanity, and the world into your heart with love.
-Close the door to peering into the lives of others.
-Trust they are right where they are meant to be.

-## A New Day ##
-It is a new day, the fan is blowing, the water is running, the sound of silence plays in the background.
-I made mistakes, reacted out of anger yesterday, yet again.
-But the sun is dawning on a new day, and I can choose to reform, and let go.
-The sun is shining on the Earth from a new angle, shedding new perspectives on things.

-## It's A New Day ##
-It's a new day for the sun to shine for the birds to chirp for me to meet a new friend
-I love to sing out loud
-and let go all of the doubt
-and feel love in my heart
-for everyone
-It's a new day for the flowers to bloom for the rain to fall for the neighbors to wave
-I love to skip out side
-and run to the park
-and feel joy in my heart
-with everyone

 ## Mortal Mind and Divine Mind ##
 Mortal mind wants to assert itself through fear, through judgment, through offense, through threat.